tagazok/my-workshops/custom-vision/tutorial.md

 Add these two lines at the top of your `index.js` file to use the libraries.

 ```js
 const parseMultipartFormData = require('@anzp/azure-function-multipart').default;
 const fetch = require('node-fetch');

 ```

-You can then easily get the file sent by the frontend by doing
+You can then easily get the file sent by the frontend by doing:

 ```js
 const file = files[0].bufferFile
 ```

-Don't hesitate to read the documentation of these two libraries to understand how they work and how to use thema.
+Don't hesitate to read the documentation of these two libraries to understand how they work and how to use them.

 <div class="box assignment">
   Use parseMultipartFormData to get the file and fetch to call the REST API using the prediction URL.